Maytham al-Tammar: Freedom from slavery

-Mesum's first encounter with Ali
+Maytham's first encounter with Ali

-After Ali set him free, he greeted Salim by the name Meesum.
-Meesum was the name that his mother gave to him after his birth; no one in Kufa knew that Meesum was Salim's real name.
-Upon hearing a stranger calling him by Meesum, Salim was shocked, baffled, and astonished that a person other than his parents knew about his real name (Meesum).
-He questioned Ali as to how did he knew that Meesum was his real name.
+After Ali set him free, he greeted Salim by the name Maytham.
+Maytham was the name that his mother gave to him after his birth; no one in Kufa knew that Maytham was Salim's real name.
+Upon hearing a stranger calling him by Maytham, Salim was shocked, baffled, and astonished that a person other than his parents knew about his real name (Maytham).
+He questioned Ali as to how did he knew that Maytham was his real name.
 Ali replied, "Come with me do not worry.
-Allah's Apostle (Prophet Muhammad) has told me that the Iranians call you Meesum.
-Still shocked, Meesum willing went with Ali who would later become his best friend and teacher.
+Allah's Apostle (Prophet Muhammad) has told me that the Iranians call you Maytham.
+Still shocked, Maytham willing went with Ali who would later become his best friend and teacher.

 Salim (a.k.a.
-Meesum) himself narrates this event:
+Maytham) himself narrates this event: